Lab 4: Simulating Bernoulli trials

 - The Law of Large Numbers states that as the number of tosses gets larger, the fraction of heads should get closer and closer to 1/2.
 Examine the side-by-side boxplots that you made for question 12.
 Are your simulation results in agreement with the Law of Large Numbers?
 Explain your answer.

 - If X denotes the number of heads in n tosses of a coin, what is the standard deviation of the random variable X?
 Does this standard deviation get larger or smaller when n gets larger?
-(Hint: this is a theoretical question, and is not asking about your simulation results.)
+(Hint: this is a theoretical question, and is not asking about your simulation results.
+You should get an algebraic expression involving n.)
 Relate this theoretical result to the observations that you made from your simulations in question 11.

 - If X denotes the number of heads in n tosses of a coin, what is the standard deviation of the fraction of heads, which is X/n?
 Does this standard deviation get larger or smaller as n gets larger?
 Relate this to the observations that you made in response to question 13.